Meet Jacqueline

 I would be a good fit for therapy if you’re looking for…

-• A therapist who is warm, humorous, and sensitive
+• A therapist who is warm, compassionate, humorous, and sensitive

-• A place to explore your story and the meanings you have made about yourself, others, and your relationships
+• A place to explore your uniqueness and challenges you have been facing

-• Help through difficult relational issues, romantic or otherwise
+• Help through difficult relational issues such as infidelity, disconnection or separation

-• A therapist who is BIPOC and/or LGBTQ identified
+• A therapist who is BIPOC and/or queer identified who just gets it.